Star Trek: Birth of the Federation

 There are multiple camera angles, but you’ve got to chose them during the turn replay — no way to set up your favorite angle before the battle.
 The 3D rendered ships are nice enough, but as the rendering is in software it can really chug when you’ve got large fleets.
 The idea is good enough, though, that it would have been nice to have some large battles you could play separate from the main game.

-Much of your time is spent on the main galactic map, sending ships hither and thither.
+Much of your time is spent on the main galactic map, sending ships hither and thither to perform various risky tasks.
 The map is fairly nice looking, and you can set filters to determine what’s shown.
 Unfortunately, there is no mouse scroll to the map, and scrolling via the arrow keys is a shockingly slow affair.
 You can zoom the map out (nice for the big picture), but the game becomes almost unplayable as the map gets busy — orders are often not registered, something that’s not always immediately obvious.